Cable Street

-Cable Street is a road in the East End of London, England, with several historic landmarks nearby.
+Cable Street is a 1.15 mile-long road in the London Borough of Tower Hamlets, in the East End of London, England.
 It was made famous by the Battle of Cable Street in 1936.

 Location

-Cable Street starts near the edge of London's financial district, the City of London, in south-western Whitechapel and continues on through to central Shadwell and then to south-eastern Stepney, to the junction between Cable Street and Butcher Row in Limehouse.
+Cable Street starts near the edge of London's financial district and ancient core, the City of London.
+It begins as an eastward extension of Royal Mint Street and passes through four historic parish districts.
+It begins with a short section in south-western Whitechapel, before passing into the St George in the East area of Wapping - for a stretch forming the boundary of St George in the East (north) and Shadwell (south).
+It continues east, terminating at the junction with Butcher Row in Ratcliff.
+The terminating junction is close to Limehouse railway station.

 The street is parallel to, and south of, the Docklands Light Railway and Commercial Road, and north of The Highway.

-The area is close to Wapping and Shadwell Basin to the south, Tower Hill to the west, and Aldgate to the north.
-Since many Londoners define their locality by the nearest London Underground stations, the Cable Street area is often referred to as Shadwell.

-The street is in the London Borough of Tower Hamlets, in postal district E1.
-It lies within the parliamentary constituencies of Bethnal Green and Bow and Poplar and Limehouse, currently represented by Rushanara Ali and Jim Fitzpatrick, both of the Labour party.
+The street lies within the parliamentary constituencies of Bethnal Green and Stepney, currently represented by Rushanara Ali of the Labour party.

 History

 Cable Street started as a straight path along which hemp ropes were twisted into ships' cables (i.e. ropes).
 These supplied the many ships that would anchor in the nearby Pool of London, between London Bridge and Wapping and Rotherhithe.
 Many other ropewalks can be seen on later maps, showing how demand for ropes grew as shipping increased.

 Until Victorian times, the current Cable Street had different names for each of its sections.
-From west to east these ran: Cable Street, Knock Fergus, New Road, Back Lane, Blue Gate Fields, Sun Tavern Fields, and Brook Street.
-Knock Fergus may have been a reference to the large numbers of Irish residents there then, but the name is old – it is found in the St Dunstan Stepney registers in the early 1600s.
+From west to east these ran: Cable Street, Knock Fergus, New Road, Back Lane, Bluegate Street (recorded in 1692), Sun Tavern Fields, and Brook Street.

+Knock Fergus (sometimes spelled Knock Vargis) may reflect the large numbers of Irish residents once present.
+It is an old name, with the earliest surviving record dating from 1597 and commonly recorded up to the end of the 17th century.
+Knock Fergus (the hillock of Fergus) is an old name for Carrickfergus in County Antrim.

+The name Cable Street is first recorded on the 1703 Gascoyne map, with the eastern part marked as Swan Street, probably after a public house.
+It is possible that the name "Cable Street" may relate to Mary Cable, a person recorded as living in the district in 1629.
 Also, in the 19th century, the area at the western end of Cable Street was identified as "near Wellclose Square", as this was a well-known landmark, where nautical items were sold.
-The whole of the central area of the current street was named after St George in the East church and St George in the East parish.

 From Victorian times through to the 1950s, Cable Street had a reputation for cheap lodgings, brothels, drinking inns and opium dens.

+To the west the street takes the name "Royal Mint Street", which was recorded as Hoggesstreet in 1321, Hoglane in 1544 and known as Rosemary Lane by 1608.
+Rosemary Lane also had the byname Rag Fair due to the second hand clothes trade carried out there.